Roadmap to this page

 ~70% of those killed are women and children.
 The age group most killed in Israel's targeting of residential buildings is 5-9 year olds.
 There were 200 times the rate of child deaths in the first five weeks in Gaza as during the Iraq war.
 Israel has killed over 18,500 children in what UNICEF has called its “ruthless killing of children,” over 19,000 children have been orphaned, all have been traumatized.
 Israel's relentless bombing so shreds Palestinian bodies that parents write their names on their childrens’ limbs so they can be identified if killed.

 Israel's onslaught is not simply indiscriminate.
 Throughout the genocide, Israel has deliberately targeted civilians.
 Dozens of American doctors have testified to the deliberate targeting of children with sniper shots to the head and chest.
-Israeli soldiers have repeatedly killed people waiving white flags while fleeing on the very routes designated for evacuation, attacked designated “safe zones” with bombs, turning them into deadly infernos, created “kill zones” where soldiers target anything that moves, and run over people with tanks and bulldozers.
+Israeli soldiers have repeatedly killed people waiving white flags while fleeing on the very routes designated for evacuation, attacked designated “safe zones” with bombs, turning them into deadly infernos, created “kill zones” where soldiers target anything that moves, and crushed people with tanks and bulldozers.
 Numerous videos show Israeli drones targeting unarmed people who are clearly civilians, and then striking again when people try to rescue the survivors.
 Palestinians testify to summary executions of unarmed civilians in their homes, including the elderly.

 In short, Israel has conducted a campaign of mass extermination and terror, shredding children with industrial, shrapnel-packed bombs, and burning families alive as they shelter in tents near hospitals or in UN schools.